Bascil/python-data-structures-code-challenge/README.md

 ## Inspiration

-Thisproject was inspired by the work of Joe James based on a youtube tutorial on Data Structures And Algorithms in Python.
+This project was inspired by the work of Joe James based on a youtube tutorial on Data Structures And Algorithms in Python.
 Please visit this link on [youtube](https://www.youtube.com/watch?v=kQDxmjfkIKY)

 ## Test the code